revng/revng/docs/FromIRToExecutable.rst

        also performs the stack initialization, which is a very delicate operation.
-As it can be seen in the `prepare_stack` function the environment variables, the arguments and the auxiliary vectors are initialized mimicing the stack initialization performed by the Linux kernel. `main` also performs a call to `syscall_init` a function defined in the generated module, taken from QEMU, which carries on some syscall-related initializations.
+As it can be seen in the `prepare_stack` function the environment variables, the arguments and the auxiliary vectors are initialized mimicking the stack initialization performed by the Linux kernel. `main` also performs a call to `syscall_init` a function defined in the generated module, taken from QEMU, which carries on some syscall-related initializations.
 Finally, the entry point of the module